 As a dad with an established ‘milk in my coffee’ habit Oatly is making me uncomfortable.
 Oatly’s positioning as a milk designed for humans poses questions on the logic of consuming milk intended for baby cows.
-Most potently, however, Oatly lands their planet protecting competitive advantage loudly and credibly.
-The data says I’m making the wrong choice.
+Most potently, however, Oatly lands their planet protecting competitive advantage loudly with a combative comparative claim.
+Their data suggests I’m making the wrong choice.

 Equally uncomfortable is the absence of any alternative argument or competing choice from the dairy industry.
 Certainly the likes of Arla Foods are working towards a 30% cut in emissions from milk as part of their net-zero vision for 2050.
 This undoubtedly represents significant and positive industry-wide change, but it also means decades of climate (and so competitive) advantage for plant-based alternatives.

 Volta Greentech are building their first seaweed factory with the aim of reducing 80% of methane emissions from cows.